Carlo Pedersoli Jr.: Ultimate Fighting Championship

 Pedersoli made his promotion debut on May 27, 2018, at UFC Fight Night: Thompson vs. Till against Bradley Scott.
 He won the fight via split decision.

 On September 22, 2018, replacing Santiago Ponzinibbio, Pedersoli faced Alex Oliveira at UFC Fight Night: Santos vs. Anders.
 He lost the fight via knockout in round one.

 Pedersoli faced Dwight Grant on February 23, 2019, at UFC Fight Night 145.
 He lost the fight via technical knockout in round one.

 Post UFC

 After the loss against Dwight Grant, Pedersoli was released from the UFC and subsequently signed by Bellator MMA.
 He made his debut on October 3, 2020, at Bellator Milan 3 against Acoidan Duque.
 He lost the back-and-forth fight by unanimous decision.

 After winning two bouts on the Italian regional scene in 2021, Pedersoli appeared at Cage Warriors 144 on October 7, 2022 against Madars Fleminas.
 He won the bout in the second round after reversing Fleminas on the ground and submitting him via rear-naked choke.

+Pedersoli returned to Cage Warriors on May 6, 2023 at Cage Warriors 154, taking on Giannis Bachar and losing the bout in the third round via TKO stoppage.